-What Can a Handyman Do in Benton, Arkansas?
+What Can a Handyman Do Without a License in Benton, Arkansas?

 In Benton (Saline County), most “handyman” work can be done without a state contractor license as long as you stay under Arkansas’s contractor threshold and you do not perform regulated trades (electrical, plumbing, HVAC/refrigeration/gas).
 However, Benton generally requires a city privilege/business license for contractors, and building permits can still be required even when you’re exempt from state contractor licensing.